amin24e/damngood.tools/README.md

    - Update your `next.config.mjs` file, replacing any `require` statements with `import` statements according to the ES module syntax.

-Make sure to apply these changes to resolve the errors you encountered during installation.
+Make sure to apply these changes to resolve the errors you encountered during installation. (already done for this repo)